ROCm/hipBLAS/docs/index.rst

 To contribute to the documentation, see
 `Contributing to ROCm <https://rocm.docs.amd.com/en/latest/contribute/contributing.html>`_.
+For information on contributing to the hipBLAS code base, see :doc:`Contribute to hipBLAS <./contribute>`.

 You can find licensing information on the
 `Licensing <https://rocm.docs.amd.com/en/latest/about/license.html>`_ page.